Go back to the HealthyLife site!

 This Body Condition Score chart can help you to monitor the BCS in each cow.

-*Adapted by the Canadian Farm Animal Council.
+*Adapted from the Canadian Farm Animal Council.

 Body Conditioning Score